tjthejuggler/JuggleHub/VISION.md

         FrameData: The main message type, a container for all data related to a single moment in time.
 It includes lists of Ball, Hand, and IMUData messages, as well as system status, camera intrinsics, and the new PatternData message.

         Ball: Contains the 3D position, 2D bounding box, and smoothed Kalman filter state of a tracked ball.

+        Hand: Contains the 3D position of the wrist, a list of all keypoints for the hand, and other tracking data.

         JugglingEvent: Represents a discrete event detected in the time-series.
 This message is crucial for the event-based analysis pipeline. code Protobuf